Generics in Java: Reification

 Arrays are reified, meaning that an array object enforces its type information at run-time, whereas generics in Java are not reified.
+This is because arrays are real compiler-generated classes in the JVM; for each type T, there exists a type T[].

 More formally speaking, objects with generic type in Java are non-reifiable types.
 A non-reifiable type is type whose representation at run-time has less information than its representation at compile-time.

 Objects with generic type in Java are non-reifiable due to type erasure.
 Java only enforces type information at compile-time.
 After the type information is verified at compile-time, the type information is discarded, and at run-time, the type information will not be available.